-Another top IPVanish quality is that you can use it on ten devices at the same time per a single account.
+Another top IPVanish quality is that you can use it on unlimited devices at the same time per a single account.
 It is also very easy to navigate and works perfectly well with Kodi.
 The apps are compatible with Mac, Windows, iOS, Android, and Fire TV devices.
 You can also set it up on Linux OS, Chrome, and routers.

 There are, however, a couple of inconveniences.
-IPVansh only offers a seven-day money-back guarantee with no free trial, and you might encounter difficulties unblocking certain streaming platforms.
+IPVansh only offers a money-back guarantee with no free trial, and you might encounter difficulties unblocking certain streaming platforms.
 Moreover, some privacy-focused users might be concerned that the company is located inside the Five-Eyes jurisdiction.

 Table of Content